-Behind every delivery, piece of mail or journey by public transport is the transport and logistics sector, which takes care of physically moving things and passengers from place to place using planes, trains and automobiles (and ships).
-It’s one giant network, and people working in this sector keep it all connected.
+The transport and logistics sector moves things and passengers from place to place using planes, trains and automobiles (and ships).
+It’s one giant network, and its people keep it all connected.

 About transport and logistics

 We all benefit from the industry every day, whether we realise it or not.
 Everything in our homes arrived via the logistics network, and the same goes for our shops and businesses.
 Without it?
 No food, no clothes, no nothing.
 Similarly, the roads and railways would soon come to halt without drivers, conductors and signallers, so there’s a demand for skilled people to keep things moving.